Libby Davies

 Libby Davies CM (born February 27, 1953) is a Canadian politician from British Columbia.
-She was the member of Parliament for Vancouver East from 1997 to 2015, House Leader for the New Democratic Party (NDP) from 2003 to 2011, and Deputy Leader of the party from 2007 until 2015 (alongside Thomas Mulcair under the leadership of Jack Layton and alongside Megan Leslie and David Christopherson after Mulcair became leader in 2012).
+She was the member of Parliament for Vancouver East from 1997 to 2015, House leader for the New Democratic Party (NDP) from 2003 to 2011, and deputy leader of the party from 2007 until 2015 (alongside Thomas Mulcair under the leadership of Jack Layton and alongside Megan Leslie and David Christopherson after Mulcair became leader in 2012).
 Prior to entering federal politics, Davies helped found the Downtown Eastside Residents Association and served as a Vancouver city councillor from 1982 to 1993.

 Early life and career

 Davies was born in Aldershot, United Kingdom, on February 27, 1953, and immigrated to Canada in 1968 with her family.
-She moved to Vancouver, British Columbia in 1969.
-Before being elected to Parliament, she participated in many grass-roots political organizations in the Downtown Eastside area of Vancouver.
+She moved to Vancouver, British Columbia, in 1969.
+Before being elected to the Parliament of Canada, she participated in many grass-roots political organizations in the Downtown Eastside area of Vancouver.
 She dropped out of university to help Bruce Eriksen found the Downtown Eastside Residents Association (DERA), an influential low-income housing advocacy group.
 She was instrumental in a campaign to save the Carnegie library, which was later converted into the Carnegie Community Centre serving low-income adults.
-From 1994–1997 Davies was employed by the Hospital Employees' Union.
+From 1994 to 1997 Davies was employed by the Hospital Employees' Union.

 For 24 years, Davies lived in a common-law relationship with Vancouver city councillor Bruce Eriksen, who died of cancer in 1997.
 They had a son, Lief.
-In 2001, Davies became the first female Canadian Member of Parliament to reveal that she was in a same-sex relationship.
+In 2001, Davies became the first female Canadian member of Parliament to reveal that she was in a same-sex relationship.

 Political career

 Municipal politics

-Davies' first experience in politics was serving on the Vancouver Parks Board for one term, 1980-82.
+Davies' first experience in politics was serving on the Vancouver Parks Board for one term, 1980–82.
 She was elected to Vancouver City Council as a member of the Coalition of Progressive Electors (COPE) in 1982 and was re-elected in 1984, 1986, 1988, and 1990.
 She ran for Mayor of Vancouver with the backing of COPE in 1993, losing to Philip Owen.